AngeloGraniello/ESX-TRUCKER-JOB-FIVEM-SCRIPT/README.md

-# THE BEST PIZZA SCRIPT JOB FOR FIVEM
+# TRUCKER JOB ESX FOR FIVEM SCRIPT

-_This script will help you to copy different coordinate formats with a simple and beautiful system._
+_This is an amazing script to work as a truck driver for fivem._

 ## Starting 🚀

-_This is the main script of the best pizza job for fivem, remember to install the dependency._
+_Remember to read this document carefully in order to install the script correctly._

 ### Requirements 📋